rhysmdnz/example-vulnerable-flask/README.md

-# flask-example
+# Example Vulnerable Flask

-A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.
+A minimal web app developed with [Flask](http://flask.pocoo.org/) framework which is intentially vulnerable.

-The main purpose is to introduce how to implement the essential elements in web application with Flask, including

-- URL Building

-- Authentication with Sessions

-- Template & Template Inheritance

-- Error Handling

-- Integrating with *Bootstrap*

-- Interaction with Database (SQLite)

-- Invoking static resources

-For more basic knowledge of Flask, you can refer to [a tutorial on Tutorialspoint](https://www.tutorialspoint.com/flask/).
+## Burp Suite

+Burp Suite is a good tool for intercepting requests and general testing.
+You can find the community edition [here](https://portswigger.net/burp/communitydownload).

 ## How to Run